bootstrapping-microservices/chapter-9/db-fixture-rest-api/README.md

 # db-fixture-rest-api

+You can find this project on GitHub at [https://github.com/ashleydavis/db-fixture-rest-api](https://github.com/ashleydavis/db-fixture-rest-api).

 A REST API for loading and unloading MongoDB database fixtures.

 **Don't run this on a production server, it is for testing only and provides unauthenticated access to your database!**